mmmim24/dudedid/README.md

 ├── src/
 │   ├── components/      # React components
 │   │   ├── CreateTaskModal.jsx  # Modal for creating tasks
-│   │   ├── EditTaskModal.jsx    # Modal for editing tasks
+│   │   ├── Droppable.jsx        # Droppable container for drag and drop
 │   │   ├── Header.jsx           # Header component
-│   │   ├── Home.jsx             # Main Home component
+│   │   ├── Home.jsx             # Main Home component with DndContext
 │   │   ├── MobileView.jsx       # Mobile-specific view
-│   │   ├── SingleTask.jsx       # Individual task component
+│   │   ├── SingleTask.jsx       # Individual draggable task component
+│   │   ├── TaskDetails.jsx      # Expanded task details component
-│   │   ├── WebViw.jsx           # Desktop-specific view
+│   │   ├── WebViw.jsx           # Desktop-specific view with columns
 │   ├── store/           # Context and state management
-│   │   └── taskStore.jsx    # TaskStore context
+│   │   └── taskStore.jsx    # TaskStore context and reducers
 │   ├── App.jsx          # Main application component
 │   ├── main.jsx         # Entry point of the application
 │   └── index.css        # Global styles
 ├── index.html           # HTML entry point
 ├── vite.config.js       # Vite configuration
 ├── package.json         # Project dependencies and scripts
 └── README.md            # Documentation
 ```

 ## State Management

 The application uses React Context API for state management.
-The `taskStore.jsx` file contains the `TaskProvider` component, which provides the global state for tasks.
+The `taskStore.jsx` file contains the `TaskProvider` component, which provides the global state for tasks and actions like `createTask`, `deleteTask`, `updateTask`, and `deleteAll`.

+## Drag and Drop

+The application implements drag and drop functionality using the @dnd-kit library:

+- Tasks can be dragged between status columns (Pending, Started, Completed)
+- The status of the task updates automatically when dropped in a new column
+- Visual feedback is provided during drag operations
+- Works on both desktop and touch devices

 ## Responsive Design

-The application uses Tailwind CSS to create a responsive design.
-The `MobileView.jsx` and `WebViw.jsx` components are used to display different views based on the screen size.
+The application uses Tailwind CSS to create a responsive design:

+- **Desktop View:** Shows all three status columns side by side with drag and drop
+- **Mobile View:** Shows one status column at a time with navigation tabs

 ## Contributing